Workshops & Talks

 How I Learned to Stop Worrying and Love Legacy Code

-To be given at Swindon Agile Practicioners on 28th June and Agile On The Beach 6th-7th June
+Given at Swindon Agile Practicioners on 28th June, Agile On The Beach on 6th July, and Elsevier on 12th September

 Legacy Code.
 I never wrote it; everybody else did!
 How many times have you waded through an ageing, decaying, tangled forrest of code and wished it would just die?
 How many times have you heard someone say that what really needs to happen is a complete rewrite?
 I have heard this many times, and, have uttered that fatal sentence myself.
 But shouldn’t we love our legacy code?
 Doesn’t it represent our investment and the hard work of ourselves and our predecessors?